Andy Reid aims to lead Chiefs past former team in Super Bowl - NewsBreak

 “They’re great everywhere,” Mahomes said.
 “It’s hard to pick one.
 I’d probably say the defensive line because they’re on an historic sack rate, and the way they’re able to get to the quarterback.
 Everybody knows that everything starts up front.
 So that’ll be a great challenge for our offensive line to try to do what they can in the run game and pass game of protecting and run-blocking.
 But they got great DBs, great linebackers.”

-Mahomes and Hurts finished 1-2 in voting for the AP NFL MVP .
-Both have been dealing with injuries.
+Mahomes and Hurts finished 1-2 in voting for the AP NFL MVP.
+Both have been dealing with through injuries.
 Mahomes played the AFC championship game with a badly sprained ankle.
 Hurts missed two games late in the season with a shoulder injury.

 They’ll go all-out one more time and have plenty of time to rest in the offseason.
 Whichever QB gets better protection will likely determine the winner.